techbire/techbire/README.md

 - 🧞 I'm a Tech Enthusiast since childhood.
 - 🔭 I’m currently working on C language & Socket Programming.
 - 👯 I’m looking to collaboration with any projects.
-- 💡 Abhi Toh Skills Pe Kaam Raha Hoon But Contributing to Open Source Projects is always been a goal for me.
+- 💡 Contributing to Open Source Projects is always been a goal for me.
 - ⚡ Fun fact: I love Sports, especially Badminton.
     <br><br>
 Check out my [portfolio](https://techbire.github.io/portfolio), and [CV](https://drive.google.com/file/d/16pLPF77arjCOxc8ab0LYKDV2L10G5kv7/view) to learn more about me and my projects.